EnTeQuAk/bilor/README.md

 Bilor is very similar in many ways to Sentry and Raven when it comes to it's general idea but tries to experiment with totally different ways of storing the data and with that keeping it's core small, simple, extensible and reliable.
+Also, Bilor does not care about teams and groups and specific user permissions yet.

 Scaling ElasticSearch reliably is a known thing and there are many resources in that regard.
 Specifically in a virtualized environment such as Amazon AWS.